gysmo38/mitsubishi2MQTT/README.md

  - Step 1: flash the sketch with flash size include SPIFFS option.
  - Step 2: connect to device AP with name HVAC_XXXX (XXXX last 4 character MAC address)
  - Step 3: You should be automatically redirected to the web portal or go to 192.168.1.1
- - Step 4: set Wifi information, save & reboot
+ - Step 4: set Wifi information, save & reboot.
+Fall back to AP mode if WiFi connection fails (AP password sets to default SSID name from step 2).
  - Step 5: find the device IP with last 4 character MAC address in your router
  - Step 6: (optional): Set MQTT information for use with Home Assistant